The Best Vertical Bike Racks for Cars with a Hitch

 1up Recon

-CAPACITY: 5 or 6 bikes
+CAPACITY: 4, 5 and 6 bikes

 WEIGHT CAPACITY: 45 lbs. per bike, 270 lbs. total (6-bike)